 This is all before we come to Rivers’ endless tweets about "fat" people (“obese people wind me up.
 There should be a fat lane”); old or "ugly" people (“People-watching in Soho is amaze.
 You’ll never see a more confident bunch of ugly people”), and homeless people (“I’m thankful for TFL [Transport for London] & rising bus fares.
 Let’s keep homeless people on the streets & off our buses! #TT”).

-Outlining his vision for Gay Times and how it can be used to promote diversity, Rivers tells BuzzFeed News: “It is incumbent upon those of us who hold positions of influence to make sure we’re using our platforms to speak to the multitude of experiences of our community.
+But when he speaks to BuzzFeed News, Rivers begins by outlining his vision for Gay Times and how it can be used to promote diversity.
+“It is incumbent upon those of us who hold positions of influence to make sure we’re using our platforms to speak to the multitude of experiences of our community," he says.

 “Whether that’s transgender, femme, nonbinary, it’s important we’re leading on those conversations and handing our platforms over to the people who are best placed to do that.”